minato500/minato500.github.io/posts/topic/windows-privilege-escalation.md

 # Windows Privilege Escalation

-Here I have attached my notes to understand the windows privilege escalation so some of this like attacker-victim simulations
+Here I have attached my notes to understand the windows privilege escalation so some of this looks like attacker-victim simulations

 ## Gaining a Foothold